 A KTA Strategic Plan: 2012-2015 was developed by Australian environmental officials in the isolated seclusion of their Kokoda Track Authority (KTA) offices in Port Moresby in 2011.
 It was quietly shelved in 2016 when it was realised that not one of the five Strategic Objectives or 33 objectives were achieved.

-The plan was put together without any consultation with military history specialists or local village communities.
-As a result not a single one of the 5 strategies or 33 objectives was achieved!
+The plan was put together without any consultation with military history specialists or local village communities – as a result not a single one of the 5 strategies or 33 objectives was achieved!

 It has since been quietly shelved and there has been no attempt to develop a replacement plan since it expired in 2015.